12 Best non-skiing winter activities in the French Alps

 While away the afternoon, people watching with a warm coffee in hand at one of the many fantastic cafes in our destinations.
 Don’t miss the fresh crepes and waffles available at most cafes, a perfect sweet treat on a frosty day.

 Though it requires a car to get to we strongly recommend that you make the trip to Lo Garajo in Manigod.
 Lo Garajo is a concept café serving fantastic coffee as well a whole host of other delights.
 The café is also a shop and they work with producers from near and far to bring gift ideas, quality food and drink products and even furniture.

 The Yooner is a modern take of the traditional sledge from the Aravis, the “Paret”.
 These sledges with a single runner are easy to get to grips with and make a very fun alternative to skiing.

 Every Tuesday and Thursday night of the season you can try these entertaining sledges out for free in La Clusaz.
 The Patinoire gondola opens up for two hours and the piste is open specifically for Parets and Yooners!
 Advance booking at the Tourism Office is required.

-Bowling La Clusaz is on of the latest additions to the already buzzing town centre at La Clusaz.
-At four lanes it is a compact bowling alley, however it makes for a great fun couple of hours to get together with friends and family!
+Bowling La Clusaz is one of the latest additions to the already buzzing town centre at La Clusaz.
+At four lanes it is a compact bowling alley, however, it makes for a great fun couple of hours to get together with friends and family!